-Although either the Class A Common Stock or the Class B Common Stock may trade at a premium to the other class of Common Stock, the Amendment will expressly permit, but not require, the Board of Directors to issue, subject to compliance with applicable rules of the NASDAQ and other applicable regulations, either Class A Common Stock or Class B Common Stock even if the consideration that would be obtained by issuing or selling the other class of

-Common Stock would be greater.
+Although either the Class A Common Stock or the Class B Common Stock may trade at a premium to the other class of Common Stock, the Amendment will expressly permit, but not require, the Board of Directors to issue, subject to compliance with applicable rules of the NASDAQ and other applicable regulations, either Class A Common Stock or Class B Common Stock even if the consideration that would be obtained by issuing or selling the other class of Common Stock would be greater.
 See "Certain Effects of the Recapitalization Proposal -- Effect on Market Price."

 Shareholder Flexibility.
 Following the implementation of the Recapitalization Proposal, shareholders desiring to maintain their current voting positions will be able to do so even if they decide to sell or otherwise dispose of up to 50% of their equity holdings in the Company.
 The Recapitalization Proposal thus gives all shareholders, including the Bernstein Family Group and other management shareholders, increased flexibility to dispose of a substantial portion of their equity interests in the Company without affecting their relative voting power.
-In addition, the Recapitalization Proposal would allow shareholders (subject to the Class B Protection feature, which would require such shareholders (other than the Company and any shareholder owning 4% or more of the aggregate number of outstanding shares of Class A Common Stock and Class B Common Stock immediately following the Effective Time) to purchase a proportionate amount of Class B Common Stock under certain circumstances (see "Description of Class A Common Stock and Class B Common Stock -- Class B Protection")) to increase their relative voting power without increasing their aggregate equity holdings in the Company by selling shares of Class B Common Stock and buying shares of Class A Common Stock with the proceeds.
+In addition, the Recapitalization Proposal would allow shareholders (subject to the Class B Protection feature, which would require such shareholders (other than the Company and any shareholder that (alone or together with any affiliate or immediate family members) beneficially owned at June 9, 1998, at least 4% of the aggregate number of shares of Existing Common Stock then outstanding) to purchase a proportionate amount of Class B Common Stock under certain circumstances (see "Description of Class A Common Stock and Class B Common Stock -- Class B Protection")) to increase their relative voting power without increasing their aggregate equity holdings in the Company by selling shares of Class B Common Stock and buying shares of Class A Common Stock with the proceeds.
 See "Interests of Certain Persons" for a discussion of potential effects of the Recapitalization Proposal on the interests of the Bernstein Family Group and other management shareholders.
-The Company has been informed that it is the Bernstein Family Group's present intention to hold their shares of Class A Common Stock and Class B Common Stock and Class B Common Stock if they sell any shares of Common Stock and to sell shares of Class B Common Stock if they sell any shares of Common Stock.
+The Company has been informed that it is the Bernstein Family Group's present intention to hold their shares of Class A Common Stock and Class B Common Stock and to sell shares of Class B Common Stock if they sell any shares of Common Stock.